jorenham/optype/README.md

 (<class 'str'>, <class 'bytes'>)
 ```

-Clearly, `typing.get_args` fails misarably here; it would have been better
+Clearly, `typing.get_args` fails miserably here; it would have been better
 if it would have raised an error, but it instead returns an empty tuple,
 hiding the fact that it doesn't support the new `type _ = ...` aliases.
 But luckily, `optype.inspect.get_args` doesn't have this problem, and treats